telerik/xamarin-forms-docs/controls/autocompleteview/templates/autocompleteview-suggestion-view-template.md

 ## SuggestionView Template

-RadAutoCompleteView provides an option to change the default template that vizualize the filtered items and implement a custom template using **SuggestionViewTemplate** property.
+RadAutoCompleteView provides the option to change the default template that vizualize the filtered items and implement a custom template using **SuggestionViewTemplate** property.

 * **SuggestionViewTemplate** (DataTemplate): Defines the template used to vizualize the filtered items